davidRokach/ReactProject/README.md

 - Users have the ability to edit their existing business cards.
 They can modify the card content of the business card.
 - The editing feature enables users to update their contact details, change the design, or make any necessary adjustments to keep their business cards up to date.
+- This option is only for cards you have created

 #### 4. Card Deletion:

 - Users can delete unwanted or outdated business cards from their collection.
 The deletion option allows users to remove cards they no longer need or wish to keep.
+- This option is only available for cards you've created, but if you're an admin you can delete any card

 #### 5. Favorites: